 Bleeders get BLOOD 🩸

-5. When possible, vasopressor infusions should be started before intubation in patients that are not volume responsive or fluid tolerant.
+5. When possible, vasopressor infusions should be started before intubation in patients who are not volume-responsive or fluid-tolerant.

 Norepinephrine is the preferred vasopressor .